Fall Risk Management

 The result of a fall can be both physical, such as a hip fracture, or emotional, such as the fear of falling again.
 Both of these can reduce quality of life.

 Falls are not a normal part of aging, and while no fall can be totally prevented, there is a lot you can do to reduce your chances of a fall.

 ComForCare's fall risk management will partner with you, your caregiver, and your healthcare provider to identify factors that could lead to a fall and suggest interventions to improve your independence and well-being.

-ComForCare encourages clients and families to take proactive steps to reduce at-home fall risks such as scheduling an eye exam and talking with their primary care physician about:
+ComForCare encourages clients and families to take proactive steps to reduce at-home fall risks by talking with their primary care physician about these common risk factors:

 During a home safety evaluation, a trained professional will look at things such as: